Caesars Promo Code: Get a free bet up to $1250 on Today's NFL Playoff Games

 Which NFL Games can I bet on through Caesars Sportsbook to qualify for this promo code offer?

 Today, there are two playoff matchups, one in each conference.
-First, the Jaguars travel to Kansas City to take on the top-seeded Chiefs.
-Earlier in the season, these two AFC teams met, with the Chiefs prevailing 27-17.
-The Jags will be back in Kansas City, where they'll try to snap a six-game all-time losing streak against the Chiefs, which dates back to 2010.
+First, the Bengals travel to Buffalo to take on the Bills.
+These teams have two of the better offenses in the NFL, and we could be in store for a high-scoring affair.

-In the NFC, the Giants take on the #1 seed Eagles, who were off last week.
-The Giants beat the Vikings up in Minnesota, 31-24, to get here, and they certainly won't back down tonight.
-Even though Philly swept the season series against the Giants, their Week 18 matchup had little meaning, whereas the winner of this game gets a trip to the NFC Championship.
-We'll see if Jalen Hurts and the Eagles can win their first playoff game since 2019 or if the Giants can pull another road upset.
+In the NFC, the 49ers take on the Cowboys in San Francisco.
+The Cowboys beat the Bucs on the road to get here, and they certainly won't back down tonight.
+In last year's playoffs, the Cowboys fell to the Niners at home, so we'll see if Dak Prescott can lead his team to victory in enemy territory.

 There are many different NFL bets to place today, so don't hesitate to take advantage of this great offer courtesy of Caesars Sportsbook.